oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-BLAT on DNA is designed to quickly find sequences of 95% and greater similarity of length 25 bases or more.
+BLAT on DNA is designed to quickly find sequences of 95% andgreater similarity of length 25 bases or more.

-**URL**
+**More Information**

 https://genome.ucsc.edu/FAQ/FAQblat.html